AguilarLagunasArturo/linux-workspace/README.md

 [General]
 Enable=Source,Sink,Media,Socket
 ```
-Then discover available devices and pair the needed device.
+Then discover available devices and pair the one you need.
 ```
 bluetoothctl
 >> scan on